evolvingstuff/vdw2/content/posts/personalized-treatment-of-vitamin-d.md

 1. Was born <a href="/posts/preterm" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 14440">preterm</a> or mother had low vitamin D while pregnant

-&nbsp;&nbsp;&nbsp;&nbsp;increases the risk of many Vitamin D diseases up to 50 years later
+> increases the risk of many Vitamin D diseases up to 50 years later

 1. Have diseases that run in the family that are associated with low Vitamin D

 1. Have little ability to get Vitamin D from the noonday sun

-&nbsp;&nbsp;&nbsp;&nbsp;Concealing clothes, far from the equator, [dark skin](https://VitaminDWiki.com/Overview+Dark+Skin+and+Vitamin+D), avoiding the very hot sun, shift worker, nursing home, wheelchair
+> Concealing clothes, far from the equator, [dark skin](https://VitaminDWiki.com/Overview+Dark+Skin+and+Vitamin+D), avoiding the very hot sun, shift worker, nursing home, wheelchair

 1. Are in a very <a href="/posts/mental-stress-physical-stress-associations-with-low-vitamin-d-many-studies" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Mental stress, physical stress associations with low vitamin D - many studies">stressful situation</a>